Exelon Corp.

 this risk touches 100% of the $24.3B revenue base because the whole business sits inside the regulated model.

-financing-cost pressure
+Financing-cost pressure

 a ~$45B capital plan looks different when long-term debt is already $46.3B. if funding stays expensive, more of the approved return gets absorbed by interest expense instead of dropping to shareholders.